magnate3/raspberry-pi-os-qemu/docs/ssh-proxy.md

 An official tutorial is [here](https://code.visualstudio.com/docs/remote/ssh).

-tl;dr: VSCode will connect to the CS server (Linux) using SSH under the hood.
+tl;dr: VSCode will connect to the course server (Linux) using SSH under the hood.
 To do so you install the "Remote development" [package](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) which will install the "Remote.SSH" extension for VSCode.

 ![](vscode-remove-ssh.png)